Forbidden Door (2022): Storylines

 Forbidden Door featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
-Wrestlers portrayed heroes, villains, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 On the June 1 episode of Dynamite, newly crowned AEW World Champion CM Punk called out his NJPW Forbidden Door opponent.
 Hiroshi Tanahashi would make a surprise debut, indicating he would face Punk for the title at the supershow.
-On the June 3 episode of Rampage, however, Punk announced that he needed surgery and would be taking time off.
+On the June 3 episode of Friday Night Rampage, however, Punk announced that he needed surgery and would be taking time off.
 Instead of vacating the title, AEW president Tony Khan announced that they would crown an interim champion at Forbidden Door.
 A battle royal was scheduled to open the June 8 episode of Dynamite, with the winner facing Jon Moxley, who was the number one ranked singles competitor, in the show's main event, and the winner of that match would be placed in the match to crown the interim AEW World Champion at Forbidden Door.
 It was then announced on AEW's social media that the winner of Hiroshi Tanahashi vs. Hirooki Goto at NJPW's Dominion 6.12 in Osaka-jo Hall would be the other competitor in the interim championship match at Forbidden Door.
-On the June 8 episode of Dynamite, Kyle O'Reilly won the Casino Battle Royale, and was defeated by Moxley, who advanced to Forbidden Door.
+On the June 8 episode of Dynamite, Kyle O'Reilly won the Casino Battle Royale, but was defeated by Moxley in the main event, who advanced to Forbidden Door.
 At Dominion, Tanahashi defeated Goto, setting up NJPW's half of the match.